The following notes were left the past couple

 The weather was just great!
 We took our two dogs, Nevada

-time.
+entire time.
 Many folks thought we were crazy.
-Quechee Gorge has a spectacular
+Quechee Gorge has

 July 10th: